-Judges 11:4-11 & 29-31 English Standard Version June 18, 2017
+Judges 11:4-11 & 29-31 New International Version June 18, 2017

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, June 18, 2017, is from Judges 11:4-11 & 29-31.
-Questions for Discussion and Thinking Further follow the verse-byverse International Bible Lesson Commentary.
+Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
 Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(Judges 11:4) After a time the Ammonites made war against Israel.
+(Judges 11:4) Some time later, when the Ammonites were fighting against Israel,